-The Complete Guide to Electron Beam Melting in 3D Printing (EBM)
+The Complete Guide to Electron Beam Melting (EBM) in 3D Printing

-How does Electron Beam Melting work?
+The Electron Beam Melting process

-Laser or Electron?
+Laser or Electron Beam?

 - Pre-heating the power before it melts limits the deformations and thus reduces the need for reinforcements and supports during manufacturing.

 - Precision.
 At the powder level, the electron beam is a little wider than the laser beam, which reduces the accuracy.